ranchor/coding-patterns/Graphs Union Find/readme.md

 - [References](#references)

 # Introduction
-Union Find (or Disjoint Set) Data Structure helps to address the connectivity between the components of a network.
+The Union Find (or Disjoint Set) Data Structure facilitates determining connectivity between components in a network, such as computer networks or social networks.
-The “network“ here can be a computer network or a social network.
-For instance, we can use a disjoint set to determine if two people share a common ancestor.To check if two vertices are connected, we only need to check if they have the same root node.
+For instance, it can determine if two people share a common ancestor.
+Checking if two vertices are connected involves verifying if they share the same root node.
 ![](https://leetcode.com/explore/learn/card/Figures/Graph_Explore/Disjoint_Set_1_edited.png)

 ## Terminologies
 * **Parent node**: the direct parent node of a vertex.
-For example, in Figure 5, the parent node of vertex 3 is 1, the parent node of vertex 2 is 0, and the parent node of vertex 9 is 9.
+For example, in above figure, the parent node of vertex 3 is 1, the parent node of vertex 2 is 0, and the parent node of vertex 9 is 9.
 * **Root node**: a node without a parent node; it can be viewed as the parent node of itself.
-For example, in Figure 5, the root node of vertices 3 and 2 is 0.
+For example, n above figure, the root node of vertices 3 and 2 is 0.
 As for 0, it is its own root node and parent node.
 Likewise, the root node and parent node of vertex 9 is 9 itself.
 Sometimes the root node is referred to as the head node.

 ## Implementing “disjoint sets”
 * The ``find`` function locates the root node of a given vertex.
 For example, in Figure 5, the output of the find function for vertex 3 is 0.
-* The ``union`` function unions two vertices and makes their root nodes the same.
+* The ``union`` function merges two vertices and makes their root nodes the same.
 In Figure 5, if we union vertex 4 and vertex 5, their root node will become the same, which means the union function will modify the root node of vertex 4 or vertex 5 to the same root node.

 ## Ways to implement a “disjoint set”.
 * Implementation with Quick Find